realXtend/doc/arch_article/presapp.rst

 similarly to board games like chess.
 However, to get an even more different point of view to the user controls and actions in an application, the example here is not about navigating a view of a 3d space or spatial movement of units.
-Instead, let's design a slideshow like presentation application using the same entity-component-action building blocks as in the avatar example.
+Instead, let's design a slideshow- like presentation application using the same entity-component-action building blocks as in the avatar example.